Full text of Obama's State of the Union address

 I have no more campaigns to run.
 My only agenda for the next two years is the same as the one I’ve had since the day I swore an oath on the steps of this Capitol – to do what I believe is best for America.
 If you share the broad vision I outlined tonight, join me in the work at hand.
 If you disagree with parts of it, I hope you’ll at least work with me where you do agree.
 And I commit to every Republican here tonight that I will not only seek out your ideas, I will seek to work with you to make this country stronger.

-I want our actions to tell every child, in every neighbourhood: your life matters, and we are as committed to improving your life chances as we are for our own kids.
+I want our actions to tell every child, in every neighborhood: your life matters, and we are as committed to improving your life chances as we are for our own kids.

 I want future generations to know that we are a people who see our differences as a great gift, that we are a people who value the dignity and worth of every citizen – man and woman, young and old, black and white, Latino and Asian, immigrant and Native American, gay and straight, Americans with mental illness or physical disability.